Born An Artist

 Academia & Experimentation

 Through 2009 Christine studied and taught at the University of Wisconsin, Madison earning multiple post-graduate degrees.
 She completely stopped selling, and rather sought creativity and authenticity in her artwork.
-Building upon her extensive oeuvre, her style continued to evolve and mature, and she felt free to push boundaries.
-Experimental works from this time remain in her personal collection.
+Building upon her extensive oeuvre, Alfery's style continued to evolve and mature, and she felt free to push boundaries.
+Many of the experimental works from this time remain in her personal collection.

 Maturity that Comes from a Lifetime of Artistry